maggiebasta/vc-rejector/README.md

 pip install -r requirements.txt
 ```

+Make sure you have GPT4 API access and that you have OPEN_AI_KEY set in your system enviroment variables.

 **Upload the Chrome extension:**
 - In Chrome, go to settings -> Extensions
 - Toggle developer mode to ON in the upper right corner